Law enforcement in Mexico City: Police corruption and public confidence

 Corruption and severe inefficiency plague the Mexican police.
 Further, low pay and lack of resources have hindered efforts at improving police performance, battling corruption and professionalizing the forces.
 A related lack of public confidence has further eroded the ability of the police to respond to crime: A survey in 1999 found that 90% of respondents in Mexico City had “little” or “no” trust in the police.
 Such a lack of public confidence translates into a lack of support—that is, an unwillingness to report crimes or assist in investigations, which is crucial to solving crimes.
 Nationwide, only 12% of the population has expressed confidence in the police.

 In 2002, advocacy group Transparency International estimated that the median Mexican household spends 8% of its income on bribes (mordidas or “bites”).
 According to the president of the CCE (Consejo Coordinador Empresarial; CCE), businesses spend 10% of their income in bribes.
 Mexico ranks 57th worldwide in perception of corruption, one notch better than China at 58 and well below Brazil and Peru at 45.
 In 1997, Mexico ranked 47th; in 1998, 55th.
 Management consulting firm A.T.
 Kearney reported in 2002 that Mexico's attractiveness to foreign investors dropped from fifth to ninth place in the world due to concerns with corruption and crime.

-Private security

-Mexican and Mexico City security companies have grown significantly in recent years, in response to the state's failure to provide security.
-Mexico holds third place worldwide in the purchase of security equipment.
-Between 1998 and 1999, private security companies increased some 40 percent.
-The Mexican federal and state governments has had serious problems in regulating these companies, most of which are illegitimate since they lack the necessary legal permits.
-It was estimated in 1999, that about 10,000 private security firms operated in Mexico, yet only 2,000 had some form of official permit.
+was estimated in 1999, that about 10,000 private security firms operated in Mexico, yet only 2,000 had some form of official permit.
 According to official figures in December 2000, there were 2,984 private security companies registered with 153,885 employees.
 The inability to regulate or control these forces creates potential security problem.
 Since many of these companies are unregulated, some will engage in criminality instead of (or as a means of) protecting their clients, thus exacerbating the problem of insecurity.
 According to a study by the Mexico City legislative assembly, in 1998 there were more private security guards than police.
 A substantial number of private security guards were formerly police officers or presently work as security guards while off-duty.
 Private security is regulated by the Secretariat of Public Security.